Denisea Woodard Patterson believes God granted her two most precious gifts — a love for children and the ability to teach dance.

 The workshop will feature teachers who have an extensive performance career in ballet, including Ashley Mayeux, who has performed with notable companies such as Alonzo Kings Ballet, Alvin Ailey American Dance and Complexions Contemporary Ballet.
 Mayeux is also from the 5 Corners area, Woodard Patterson said.

 Children 7 and older can register for the workshop.
-Until an official flyer and registration information is released, interested dancers and their families can contact [email protected].
+Until an official flyer and registration information is released, interested dancers and their families can contact rsaofdance@gmail.com.

 Rising Stars Academy of Dance & Performing Arts